-5.2 Suppliers of Payroll Data
+5.1.1 Suppliers of Payroll Data

-Input to the Payroll must be authorised by the appropriate signatory and sent to the Payroll Section for updating the computer system.
+Input to the Payroll must be authorised by the appropriate signatory and sent to the Payroll Team for updating the HR system.
 Input may also be received from statutory authorities e.g. HM Revenue and Customs and Court Orders.
 Providers of payroll information are informed in advance of the final date for receipt of changes.

-- 5.3 Payroll Section Responsibility - To ensure that all input is correctly authorised - To input the information received accurately on to the computer system - To check all input entered against a Trial Run report - To check the calculation of payments and deductions, including statutory deductions, made by the computer by control totals and random sampling to ensure that the payroll rules are being correctly applied - To maintain the integrity and confidentiality of the Payroll data. - 5.4 Payroll Output to be produced will include: - Payslips, P45's, P60's and any other regulation information will be made available to staff in either paper or electronic format. - Management information will be sent to the Senior Management Team. - Schedules to support payment of deductions to third parties by the Finance Department. - Statutory annual return information and control totals to the Finance Department.
+5.1.2 Payroll Section Responsibility

+- To ensure that all input is correctly authorised. - To input the information received accurately on to the HR system and check for accuracy. - To check the calculation of payments and deductions, including statutory deductions, made by the HR system by control totals and random sampling to ensure that the payroll rules are being correctly applied. - To maintain the integrity and confidentiality of the Payroll data.

+5.1.3 Payroll Output to be produced will include:

-• The Finance Department will post journal entries and verify that amounts debited to the College's bank account agree with payroll totals.
+- Pay slips, P45's, P60's and any other regulation information will be made available to staff in electronic format via HR System. - Monthly payroll reports will be shared with the Finance team. - Schedules to support payment of deductions to third parties by the Finance Department. - Statutory annual return information and control totals to the Finance Department. - The Finance Department will post journal entries and verify that amounts debited to the College's bank account agree with payroll totals.